jpark621/cord-19/README.md

 # Todos
 - [ ] Range of incubation periods
-- [ ] Prevalence of asymptomatic sheddingn and transmission
+- [ ] Prevalence of asymptomatic sheddinng and transmission
 - [ ] Seasonality of transmission